 This chapter presents additional data about workers' compensation claims, benefits and costs.
 Most of the data provides further detail about the indemnity claim and benefit information in Chapter 2.
 Some of the data relates to costs of special benefit programs and state agency administrative functions.
-Some developed statistics by injury year from DLI data are not given all the way through 2016 because the most recent years are not always sufficiently stable (see Chapter 1).
+Some developed statistics by injury year from DLI data are not given all the way through 2017 because the most recent years are not always sufficiently stable (see Chapter 1).

-- The average amount of time an injured worker received total disability benefits for injury year 2015 was 32 percent longer than for 1996 but about the same as for 2008; the average duration of temporary partial disability (TPD) showed no long-term trend (Figure 3.3). - After adjusting for average wage growth: - ➤ Stipulated benefits per paid indemnity claim rose 90 percent from 1996 to 2015 (Figure 3.8).
-This resulted from a 46-percent increase in the proportion of claims with stipulated benefits (Figure 3.2) and a 30-percent increase in the average amount of these benefits where they were paid (Figure 3.7). - ➤ Total disability benefits (temporary total and permanent total disability benefits combined) per paid indemnity claim rose 11 percent from 1996 to 2015, with all of this increase occurring by 2001 (Figure 3.8).
-This resulted from an increase in average total disability duration (Figure 3.3). - ➤ Temporary partial disability benefits per paid indemnity claim fell 20 percent from 1996 to 2015 (Figure 3.8).
+- The average amount of time an injured worker received total disability benefits for injury year 2016 was 34 percent longer than for 1997 but about the same as for 2008; the average duration of temporary partial disability (TPD) showed no long-term trend (Figure 3.3). - After adjusting for average wage growth: - ➤ Stipulated benefits per paid indemnity claim rose 68 percent from 1997 to 2015 (Figure 3.8).
+This resulted from a 36-percent increase in the proportion of claims with stipulated benefits and a 24-percent increase in the average amount of these benefits where they were paid (Figure 3.7). - ➤ Total disability benefits (temporary total and permanent total disability benefits combined) per paid indemnity claim rose 25 percent between 1997 and 2002 and have remained relatively stable since (Figure 3.8).
+This resulted from an increase in average total disability duration (Figure 3.3). - ➤ Temporary partial disability benefits per paid indemnity claim fell 21 percent from 1997 to 2016 (Figure 3.8).

-- ➤ Permanent partial disability (PPD) benefits per paid indemnity claim fell by 55 percent from 1996 to 2015 (Figure 3.8).
+- ➤ Permanent partial disability (PPD) benefits per paid indemnity claim fell by 58 percent from 1997 to 2016 (Figure 3.8).
 This occurred primarily because, under the fixed PPD benefit schedule, PPD benefits became smaller relative to rising wages.
-14 - DLI indemnity benefits per paid indemnity claim and per \$100 of payroll follow rather closely their counterparts computed from MWCIA data (Figures 3.9 and 3.10). - The Special Compensation Fund assessment fell from 28.0 percent of paid indemnity benefits in 1996 to 18.9 percent in 2017 (Figure 3.13).
+15 - DLI indemnity benefits per paid indemnity claim and per \$100 of payroll follow rather closely their counterparts computed from MWCIA data (Figures 3.9 and 3.10). - The Special Compensation Fund assessment fell from 28.0 percent of paid indemnity benefits in 1997 to 14.4 percent in 2019 (Figure 3.13).
 This reflects decreasing liabilities under the supplementary and second-injury benefit programs (Figure 3.11) and decreasing state agency administrative costs relative to payroll (Figure 3.12).